 Your bank account’s interest rate isn’t enough to cover your losses

-If you keep your money in your bank account you can get between 0.1-0.5% interest on your deposits, which unfortunately doesn’t even cover the current inflation rate.
+If you keep your money in your bank account you can get between 0.1-0.5% interest on your deposits.
+And it, unfortunately, doesn’t even cover the current inflation rate.
 In other words, you’re losing more than you’re gaining.
-So, despite the fact that you are ‘saving money’ and getting an interest on your deposit, you are actually losing money.
+So, despite the fact that you are ‘saving money’ and getting interest on your deposit, you are actually losing money.
 Understanding and reacting on these principles is the difference between financially fit people who become wealthier over time, and those who lose the value of their money, becoming poor.

-Investing in real este can help you fight against inflation
+Investing in real estate can help you fight against inflation

 Depending on the market, the average real estate market growth can be higher than the inflation rate.
 For example, the current inflation rate in Estonia is 3.7%.
 However, the current market growth is 6%.
 Therefore, by buying real estate and investing your money in property, you are actually beating inflation and covering your losses with long-term capital growth.
 Furthermore, when you invest in rental properties you also get monthly rental yield as passive income.